lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 Class time will be a mix of lecture, discussion, and active problem solving, both as individuals and as groups.
 Before class, students will read the textbook and complete some pre-class exercises.
+To close out each course topic, we will have a short quiz and an open-ended activity done in groups during class to apply what we've learned.

+Students will also complete a larger group project on a bioinformatics topic of their choice.

 ## Course resources